One of The Best Fold Flat Treadmills, Even Though We Miss Out on A few Features.

-The FYC Folding Treadmill misses out on a few important features!
-There’s no pulse sponsors or chest strap, so no measuring your heart rate while you’ exercise, and sadly there’s no incline feature either, and to be honest, I’d expect to have at least of seen one of these options featured on the FYC treadmill at this price.
+Sadly the FYC Folding Treadmill misses out on a few important features.
+There’s no pulse sponsors or chest strap, so no measuring your heart rate while you exercise, and there’s no incline feature either, and to be honest, It would have been nice to of seen one of these options featured on the FYC treadmill at this price.

 Heck, it’s not all bad, as none of these features are essential for a decent cardio workout, and there is a good reason why we are missing the pulse sensors.
 The design simply doesn’t allow for it.